Registry of Deeds Reopening – changes to onsite access

 Book an Appointment

-There are currently three types of appointments available:
+There are currently two types of appointments available:

 - Access to Abstract Books;

-- Access to Townland, Names and Transcript books.
+- Access to Lands & Names Index and Transcript Books.

-You must pre-order all of the material you wish to view when booking your appointment.
-Please see our records page for further information on pre-order material.
+Customers must pre-order the material they wish to view prior to their appointment.
+Please see our records page for further information on our collections.